Curtidor/JSONSpyglass/CONTRIBUTING.md

-## How to Contribute
+# How to Contribute
-1. **Fork:** the Repository: To get started, create your own copy of the ScrapeFlow repository.
+1. **Fork the Repository:** To get started, create your own copy of the ScrapeFlow repository.
 Click the "Fork" button located at the top right of this page.
 This action will establish a duplicate of the repository under your GitHub account.

 2. **Clone Your Fork:** Transfer the repository to your local machine using the following command: **git clone https://github.com/Curtidor/ScrapeFlow.git**.